You can translate the content of this page by selecting a language in the box below:

 A plan for parking in and around Highpoint

-Council is commencing work on a Highpoint Parking Plan to guide future parking needs and demands that will meet the needs of residents and local businesses to improve streets for people.
+Council is starting work on a Highpoint Parking Plan to guide future parking in and around the Highpoint Major Activity Centre to meet the needs of residents and local businesses.

 We have started some initial thinking about how we can improve streets for people via an Options and Strategy Report, which is available in the Document Library.
 This includes: